godotengine/godot-docs/community/contributing/ways_to_contribute.rst

-To ensure good collaboration and overall quality, the Godot developers enforce some rules for code contributions, for example regarding the style to use in the C++ code (indentation, brackets, etc.) or the git and PR workflow.
+To ensure good collaboration and overall quality, the Godot developers enforce some rules for code contributions, for example regarding the style to use in the C++ code (indentation, brackets, etc.) or the Git and PR workflow.

 A good place to start is by searching for issues tagged as `junior jobs <https://github.com/godotengine/godot/issues?q=is%3Aissue+is%3Aopen+label%3A%22junior+job%22>`_ (or `Hacktoberfest <https://github.com/godotengine/godot/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3AHacktoberfest+>`_ during October) on GitHub.